GovernanceGRI Board of Directors

 In this role, Ms. Baxendale brings together leaders from industry, academia and government to focus on emerging risk management issues.
 The global pandemic has brought to the forefront a confluence of domestic and global concerns – geopolitical tensions, climate change, systemic racism, social and economic disparities.
 Under Ms. Baxendale’s leadership, GRI has stepped up to develop strategic research and education.
 She has brought together experts from across the country and the globe to focus on long-term, sustainable solutions for Canada’s economic recovery.

-In addition to her role with GRI, Ms. Baxendale is a Director on the Board of Laurentian Bank, Foresters Financial, RSA Group PLC, and The Bank of N.T.
+In addition to her role with GRI, Ms. Baxendale is a Director on the Board of Laurentian Bank, Foresters Financial, and The Bank of N.T.
 Butterfield & Son Limited.
 She is Chair of the Board of SickKids Foundation and a member of the Board of Trustees for the Hospital for Sick Children.

 Prior to joining GRI, Ms. Baxendale was President of CIBC Retail Markets where she led Retail and Wealth Management businesses.
 Ms. Baxendale played a key role in developing strategy and direction for CIBC and held various leadership roles including Senior Executive Vice-President, CIBC Wealth Management, Executive Vice-President, Asset Management, Card Products and Collections, and Executive Vice-President of Global Private Banking and Investment Management Services.
 Prior to CIBC, Ms. Baxendale held various positions with American Express Canada and Saatchi & Saatchi.